finmoorhouse/fin/src/writing/media-2024-a.md

 ## Films and videos

 - {% note '[The Curse](https://letterboxd.com/film/the-curse-2023/) (2023)' %}As far as I can tell this is something entirely new in popular TV — a kind of unrelenting cringe horror for which I have no reference points and which has zero obvious mainstream appeal.
 Yet more than anything I watched this year, _The Curse_ stayed with me.
-It got inside my dreams.{% image 'https://images.finmoorhouse.com/writing/media-2024-a/curse.jpg' 'Alt text' %}{% endnote %}
+It got inside my dreams.{% img 'writing/media-2024-a/curse.jpg' 'Alt text' %}{% endnote %}
 - {% note '[The Miracle Sudoku](https://www.youtube.com/watch?v=yKf9aUIxdb4)' %}A gentle-mannered retired investment banker narrates himself solving a sudoku, and it is *completely captivating*.{% endnote %}
 - [Norm Talks Space](https://www.youtube.com/watch?v=pL1bRxGi4dc)
 - [The Search for the Longest Infinite Chess Game](https://www.youtube.com/watch?v=b-Bb_TyhC1A)